uboslinux/ubos-docs/sphinx/developers/site-json.rst

    For example: ``[ 'wordpress-plugin-webmention' ]``

 ``customizationpoints`` (optional)
-   If provided, this entry must be a JSON hash, providing values for customization points of the app and/or accessories at this AppConfiguration.
+   If provided, this entry must be a JSON hash, providing values for :doc:`customization points <manifest/customizationpoints>` of the app and/or accessories at this AppConfiguration.
 They keys in this JSON hash are the package names of the packages installed at this AppConfiguration, i.e. the package name of the app, and any additional accessories.
 (By doing this, there cannot be any namespace collisions between customization points defined